Ultima Sports Ltd

-Ultima Sports Ltd. is a sports car manufacturer based in Hinckley, Leicestershire, England.
+Ultima Sports Ltd. is an English sports car manufacturer based in Hinckley, Leicestershire.

 History

-Ultima Sports was founded in 1992 by Ted Marlow and Richard Marlow.
+The first Ultima produced was the Ultima Mk1 produced in 1983 by Lee Noble of Noble Motorsports Ltd.

 Vehicles

 The company manufactures and distributes the Ultima Evolution car.
-The current Evolution is available in two body styles: coupe and convertible.
-The Ultima Evolution Coupe and Ultima Evolution Convertible have body styles unchanged from the preceding Ultima GTR and Ultima Can-Am models respectively.
-Prior to the GTR and Can-Am models, the two models, produced were the Ultima Sport and Ultima Spyder.
+The current Evolution is available in two body designs: coupé and convertible.
+The Ultima Evolution coupé and Ultima Evolution convertible have body styles unchanged from the preceding Ultima GTR and Ultima Can-Am models respectively.
+Before the GTR and Can-Am models, the two models produced were the Ultima Sport and Ultima Spyder.